The Fall of the Roman Empire (film): Aftermath

 Following the release of The Fall of the Roman Empire, Bronston was slated to release Circus World in the following June.
 In March 1964, it was reported that Pierre S. du Pont III took over the company, in which he had signed guarantee bonds for the films to reach completion so it would enable Bronston to raise finance.
 However, two months later, in June 1964, Bronston Production filed for Chapter 11 bankruptcy reporting over $5.6 million in debts to du Pont.

 In May 1971, Bronston attempted a comeback with a planned epic about Isabella of Spain.
 Glenda Jackson had signed to portray the title role while John Philip Law was to play Ferdinand II, but the film was never made.
 In the following June, a court ordered Bronston to pay Du Pont $3 million.

-During the bankruptcy proceedings, Bronston was asked, under oath, by a lawyer for one of the creditors if he had had an account in Zurich at any time while running the company.
+During the bankruptcy proceedings, Bronston was asked, under oath, by a lawyer for one of the creditors if he had had an account in Zürich at any time while running the company.
 He answered that the company had had an account there for six months.
-While that answer was true, later research found that Bronston personally had had an account in Zurich at another time, and the lawyers referred the case to federal prosecutors who secured a perjury conviction against Bronston.
-He appealed, on the grounds that while he had not told the whole truth, he had not been lying about the company's Zurich account.
+While that answer was true, later research found that Bronston personally had had an account in Zürich at another time, and the lawyers referred the case to federal prosecutors who secured a perjury conviction against Bronston.
+He appealed, on the grounds that while he had not told the whole truth, he had not been lying about the company's Zürich account.
 The Second Circuit Court of Appeals upheld the conviction, but in 1973 the United States Supreme Court agreed with Bronston, holding unanimously that "literally truthful but technically misleading" answers to questions under oath did not constitute perjury and instead examiners should ask further questions clarifying the matter.